LivePersonInc/developer-center/pages/newdocuments/Messaging Channels/Mobile App Messaging SDK for iOS/Methods/messaging methods.md

 The unread messages number is passed to the SDK through LP Push service with every push.

 <div class="important">
-IMPORTANT NOTES :

 A push is sent to the last device which was registered to the LP push service, meaning that the unread messages indication can be fetched by only one device.

-* If the user is using two devices in parallel, the device that does not receive push events will receive updates of the unread message indicator only once a message has been sent from that device and the push arrives to it.

-* In addition, if a conversation is ongoing in web messaging, then the push will not arrive to the device, since the web-socket is already open.
+If the user is using two devices in parallel, the device that does not receive push events will receive updates of the unread message indicator only once a message has been sent from that device and the push arrives to it.
+In addition, if a conversation is ongoing in web messaging, then the push will not arrive to the device, since the web-socket is already open.
 </div>

 **Getting the unread message badge counter**